pthew/alone/go_alone_01.md

 I missed something: I did not see Falco approach.
 He grabbed me and ran into the woods.

 Manfred pursued us and managed to catch up just as we entered a rocky grove.
 There was a brief struggle and Manfred wrestled me from Falco's grasp.
-Falco then grabbed a stone and swung it at Manfred several times.
+Falco then grabbed a large stone and swung it at Manfred several times.
 Manfred managed to dodge the first few but was hit by a glancing blow, knocking him to the ground.
 As Falco approached us intent on finishing off Manfred, I focused my power, took control of Manfred's arm and stuck Falco through the stone, shattering it and Falco's chest.
 I could feel X stirring and hoped that drawing some of his power did not wake him.

 Today just gets better and better.
 The grove we find ourselves in belongs to a troll.
 She is not happy with us disturbing her sleep and tries to crush